makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   * 10-fold cross-validated ridge regression model for each task
-  * person-level embed: For each model variant, we encode audio segments for each participant and aggregate them with a statistical mean to represent person-level embeddings for the tasks in Table 2 and Table 3.
+  * person-level embed: For each model variant, we encode audio segments for each participant and aggregate them with a statistical mean to represent person-level embeddings for the tasks in Table 2 and Table 3

 ## Alignment improved the models’ ability to capture psychological dims (Tab 2)

-* both semantic (WhiSA) and psychological alignments (WhiSPA) significantly outperformed traditional speech-based models (W2V2B and Whisper) across all ten dimensions on both metrics.
+* both semantic (WhiSA) and psychological alignments (WhiSPA) significantly outperformed traditional speech-based models (W2V2B and Whisper) across all ten dimensions on both metrics
   * Compared to Whisper, which was evidently a stronger baseline than W2V2B (Avg∆ = 36 Pearson points for WTC & 21 points for HiTOP), our semantic alignment method showed a marked improvement in performance, with an average
-  * paired t-test was used to confirm that all improvements over W2V2B and all improvements over Whisper, except for 4 outcomes in HiTOP, were statistically significant (p < .05).
+  * paired t-test was used to confirm that all improvements over W2V2B and all improvements over Whisper, except for 4 outcomes in HiTOP, were statistically significant (p < .05)
 * WhiSPA-394 (learnable projs = psychological estimates from semantic dims) was consistently better than the replacement (WhiSPA384 r) of 10 semantic dimensions with PsychEmb dimension.
-This shows the importance of curating the
+This shows the importance of curation
 * fig 3: overlap between the latent space of the speech and text embeddings, as
-  * Before alignment (Figure 3a), speech and text embeddings show distinct contours with very little overlap in their dense regions, highlighting a clear modality gap and a lack of shared contextual meaning.
+  * Before alignment (Figure 3a), speech and text embeddings show distinct contours with very little overlap in their dense regions, highlighting a clear modality gap and a lack of shared contextual meaning
-  * After alignment (Figure 3b), the contours exhibit greater overlap, indicating a unified embedding space with reduced variance.
+  * After alignment (Figure 3b), the contours exhibit greater overlap, indicating a unified embedding space with reduced variance

 ## Semantic-Psychological alignment is SotA for speech-based psy assess (Tab 3)

 * evaluated on a spectrum of downstream psychological assessment tasks
-  * a stark increase in capturing deeper psychological conditions eg INT (internalizing) (≥ 16 Pearson points) and DIS (disinhibition) (≥ 20) from very long durations of speech data.
-Consistent with behaviours
+  * a stark increase in capturing deeper psychological conditions eg INT (internalizing) (≥ 16 Pearson points) and DIS (disinhibition) (≥ 20) from very long durations of speech data
 * which method, tab 2
   * semantic-psychological alignment from semantically-derived psychological dimensions (WhiSPA-394) performed the best, followed by
   * semantic-psychological alignment from replacement (WhiSPA-384 r) and finally
-  * semantic-only alignment (WhiSA-384).
+  * semantic-only alignment (WhiSA-384)
   * 10-fold cross-validation with a ridge regression model, and its perf measured using Pearson corr coeff (r) and mean squared error (mse)
-* psychological feature alignment complements semantic alignment by explicitly encoding affective dimensions such as valence and arousal.
-The improvements in outcomes like INT and DIS further support this interpretation
+* psychological feature alignment complements semantic alignment by explicitly encoding affective dimensions such as valence and arousal improvements in outcomes like INT and DIS further support this interpretation
   * these constructs often rely on subtle vocal cues, such as pause distribution, pitch variability, and vocal tone as estab (Kotov+ 2024)
-* By injecting dimensions with psychological relevance into the alignment, the model bridges the gap between the prosodic information in speech and the textual semantics used to train baseline models like WhiSA.
-This dual
+* By injecting dimensions with psychological relevance into the alignment, the model bridges the gap between the prosodic information in speech and the textual semantics used to train baseline models like WhiSA
   * ie capture both the what (semantic content) and the how (affective delivery)

 ## Contrastive loss criteria led to richer representations of audio (Table 4)

 * Noise Contrastive Estimation (NCE) consistently produced a better-aligned than cosine similarity (CS).
+This is
-This is likely because NCE optimizes for discriminative learning, encouraging more separation between positive and negative samples (Ye+ 2022), enhancing the model’s ability to encode nuanced semantic and psychologic cues
+  * likely because NCE optimizes for discriminative learning, encourag more separation between positive and negative samples (Ye+ 2022), enhancing the model’s ability to encode nuanced semantic and psychologic cues
 * comparing WhiSPA-394 and WhiSPA-384, we notice the
-  * recurring trend with NCE granting a greater optima during alignment than CS as exemplified in Table 4.
+  * recurring trend with NCE granting a greater optima during alignment than CS as exemplified in Table 4
-  * WhiSPA-384 holds its ground in HiTOP, achieving comparable correlations.
+  * WhiSPA-384 holds its ground in HiTOP, achieving comparable correlations

 ## WhiSPA effectively scales to larger dimensionalities (Tab 5)

-* ? larger teacher LM, we conducted experiments with all-roberta-large-v1 (∼330M) paired with whisper-medium (∼796M) as the audio backbone, each with 1024 embedding dimensions.
-Table 5 shows that
+* ? larger teacher LM, we conducted experiments with all-roberta-large-v1 (∼330M) paired with whisper-medium (∼796M) as the audio
+  * each with 1024 embedding dimensions
-* the distillation process remains effective for aligning larger student-teacher model configurations, further validating its scalability and generalizability for the downstream task.
+* the distillation process remains effective for aligning larger student-teacher model configurations, further validating its scalability and generalizability for the downstream task
 * err reduc
   * so far: When comparing Whisper-384 to WhiSPA-394, we observe an average error reduction of 83.38%, while
-  * the 1024-sized models show an even greater reduction of 86.61%.
-A larger audio
+  * the 1024-sized models show an even greater reduction of 86.61%
 * the consistency with which the student model outperforms its language-based
   * likely due to enhanced context retention afforded by a larger parameter
   * WhiSPA-394 surpasses its teacher in only 2 of 11 outcomes, whereas
-  * WhiSPA-1034 does so in 7 of 11 psychological assessments.
-These findings
+  * WhiSPA-1034 does so in 7 of 11 psychological assessments

-## WhiSPA captures semantics without the need for appending SBERT
+## WhiSPA captures semantics without the need for appending SBERT reprs

-representations.
-The last row in Table 6 underscores the marginal increase in correlations after appending SBERT embeddings to WhiSPA.
-WhiSPA, trained through a student-teacher alignment paradigm, appears to reach a semantic and psychological optimum during convergence.
-This is evident in its substantial performance gains over Whisper, which lacks the semantic and psychological depth provided by language models.
-However, the potential of cross-modal alignment may be constrained by the representational efficacy of the teacher model(s).
+* The last row in Table 6 underscores the marginal increase in correlations after appending SBERT embeddings to
+* WhiSPA appears to reach a semantic and psychological optimum during convergence.
+This is evident in its substantial performance gains
+* However, the potential of cross-modal alignment may be constrained by the representational efficacy of the teacher model(s).
 On human-annotated audio segments, all of the WhiSPA variants achieve substantial improvements in capturing acoustic valence.
-In comparison with Whisper-384, WhiSPA-384 r exhibits a gain of +15 Pearson points in VAL (acoustic valence) which exemplifies the reduction in the semantic/psychological gap between audio models and text-based models.
-Notably in Figure 4, WhiSPA-1034 demonstrates clear improvements in the majority of outcomes, with an average gain of +2 Pearson points, when compared to its teacher, SBERT-1024.
+In comparison with Whisper-384, WhiSPA-384 r exhibits a gain of +15 Pearson points in VAL (acoustic valence) which exemplifies the reduction in the semantic/psychological gap between audio models and text-based models
+* Figure 4, WhiSPA-1034 demonstrates clear improvements in the majority of outcomes, with an average gain of +2 Pearson points, when compared to its teacher, SBERT-1024
+* sum
-Ultimately, these findings highlight two important observations: (1) WhiSPA effectively captures nearly all the information encoded by its textbased teacher model, SBERT.
-(2) The marginal returns from appending text-based representations indicate that WhiSPA successfully learns to encode the critical semantic and psychological cues provided by its teachers, reflecting the success of the distillation.
+  * WhiSPA effectively captures nearly all the information encoded by SBERT
+  * The marginal returns from appending text-based representations indicate that WhiSPA successfully learns to encode the critical semantic and psychological cues provided by its teachers, reflecting the success of the distillation

-## WhiSPA’s representations are interpretable through language semantically
+## WhiSPA’s representations are interpretable

-associated with psychological dimensions.
-Table 7a shows that n-grams known to be indicative of PTSD severity from prior studies (Kjell+ 2024) —including first-person pronouns, experienced symptoms, psychological distress, and negative affect – yield significantly higher correlations with WhiSPA’s pre- dictions compared to Whisper.
-In contrast, Table 7b reveals that language discussing relationships and positive affect is more negatively associated with WhiSPA’s scores.
-These findings indicate that the contrastive loss training effectively aligns the latent space with rich semantic and psychological representations, capturing psychologically relevant linguistic markers more robustly.
-The highly semantic latent spaces of text-based LMs are reflected in WhiSPA’s representations, especially for psychological nuances in spoken language.
-More quantitative analysis of our model can be found in Appendix subsection A.4.
+* "language" semantically associated with psychological dimensions
+* Tab 7a: n-grams known to be indicative of PTSD severity from prior studies (Kjell+ 2024) —including
+  * eg first-person pronouns, experienced symptoms, psychological distress, and negative affect – yield
+  * significantly higher correlations with WhiSPA’s predictions compared to Whisper
+* 7b: "language" discussing relationships and positive affect is more negatively associated with WhiSPA’s scores
+  * ie the contrastive loss training effectively aligns the latent space with rich semantic and psychological representations, capturing psychologically relevant linguistic markers more robustly
+* The highly semantic latent spaces of text-based LMs are reflected in WhiSPA’s representations, especially for psychological nuances in spoken language
+* More quantitative analysis of our model can be found in App A.4

 # 7 Limitations

-* potentially limiting its capacity to capture critical acoustic information.
+* potentially limited capacity to capture critical acoustic information
-  * lexical bias, beneficial for aligning with language-based models, raises an
+  * lexical bias, beneficial for aligning with language-based models
   * ? can WhiSPA’s embeddings be further refined to incorporate affective context for psychological prediction?
-Given that
-  * vocal prosody and acoustic features convey essential emotional and psychological cues beyond textual content (Low+ 2020), incorporating
+  * vocal prosody and acoustic features convey essential emotional and psychological cues beyond textual content (Low+ 2020)
-* strong alignment with text-based language models may introduce an imbalance, diminishing the richness of acoustic cues that are particularly valuable for
+* strong alignment with text-based language models may introduce an imbalance, diminishing the richness of acoustic cues that are particularly valuable
-  * enhance its representational capacity by preserving acoustic features.
-To
+  * enhance its representational capacity by preserving acoustic features
-  * future work will explore a multi-weighted dual loss objective, ensuring that WhiSPA retains a broader spectrum of information beyond textual
+* future work will explore a
+  multi-weighted dual loss objective for WhiSPA to retain a broader spectrum of information beyond textual
-  * We suspect this refinement would not only/but also improve its efficacy in psychological modeling but also enhance its versatility for general-purpose speech tasks eg automatic speech recognition (ASR) and emotion recognition in conversation (ERC), where both linguistic and acoustic cues are essential.
+  * We suspect this refinement would not only/but also
+    * improve its efficacy in psychological modeling but also
+    * enhance its versatility for general-purpose speech tasks eg automatic speech recognition (ASR) and emotion recognition in conversation (ERC), where both linguistic and acoustic cues are essential

 # 8 Ethical Implications